 The beans may boil slowly with their companion, but the day before the cooking we must leave them to cold water and in other receptacle filled with warm water we may leave the bacon, pork shoulder, sausages, etc. The following day when the beans begin to soften we can remove the skin from the water, we can use a special spoon for this.
 After one hour of cooking (always on a low flame) we then add a glass of cold water.
 By doing this, we can stop the fervor.
 We continue cooking on low flame and with the stew covered up the beans will cook.
 If we see that there is not much water we can continue adding cold water.
 But, we must be careful because it is so much water to make the beans separate from their skins.

 The cooking time for the beans varies, some people spend a whole morning but three hours can be enough.
-The time spent depends on whether the beans are old or new or they can not depend on the water, if it is hard, for example, mineral water should be used for cooking.
-To serve this dish it is advisable to put the beans in a soup tureen and the "compango" separately in a large dish.
+The time spent depends on whether the beans are old or new or it can even depend on the water, if it is hard, for example, mineral water should be used for cooking.
+To serve this dish properly it is advisable to put the beans in a soup tureen and the «compango» separately in a large dish.

 Some Asturian people leave the beans to rest for a day before being served, in that way, it can be guaranteed that the flavors do not mix with each other are each tasted and enjoyed individually.